I am Sirius, and don't call me Shirley.

 - A ship can receive its first LB at Lv10, its second at Lv30 and its final at Lv70.
 The final Limit Break also requires two

-- The final "Modernize" node gives a generous stat boost and unlocks new art for that ship.
+- The final "Modernize" node gives a generous stat boost, raises the ship's rarity by one level and unlocks new art for that ship.
 Note that you will need another copy of that ship (or a Bulin/Purin) to open the node.

 - Oil is Azur Lane's stamina/energy resource and dictates the frequency with which you can go on missions.